zthurman/epics-docs/guides/EPICS_Process_Database_Concepts.rst

 at 175 PSI.
 The engineering units full scale and low scale are determined as follows:

-eng. units low scale = 35 × 10 eng. units full scale = 35 × 0
+eng. units full scale = 35 × 5
+eng. units low scale = 35 × 0

 The field entries in an analog record to convert this pressure will be as follows: